gipsi/code.log/August2017.md

+* 2017-08-04 #100DaysOfCode 216 #301DaysOfCode 4 #100DaysOfJavascript remixing on @glitch Some JavaScript and Markdown and making blog site with ghost #30Days30Sites https://wakeful-cover.glitch.me/

 * 2017-08-03 #100DaysOfCode 215 #301DaysOfCode 3 #100DaysOfJavascript #FreeCodeCamp #MDN Random Excuse machine coder(remix)
 Node.js, NPM, Gulp, Grunt, winSCP

+A recce of NPM, Node.js, Grunt and Gulp.
+And some tinkering with html/css/JavaScript Mozilla Thimble project Random Excuse Generator - coder(remix) I thought of some better excuses.

 * 2017-08-02 #100DaysOfCode 214 #301DaysOfCode 2 #100DaysOfJavascript #FreeCodeCamp #MDN
   Reflected a bit on using Brackets editor and JSLint.
 Made a Random Excuse Generator with Mozzila Thimble, an html/css/JavaScript    project.